wphermans/Bonejs/readme.md

 ####Future code
 As of this moment in time, the only other feature that I personally plan on adding into this code is PWM.
 However for that to happen I need a hardware jig in order to test the code properly.
 Ideally, I would have prefered a test jig for the ADC as well, but at first glance reading floating ADC values seems to work as a "decent" indication as to whether it works or not.

+I have given some thought to adding wrapper code for various other cmd line tools.
+Perhaps it would be neet to add tools such as 'uptime', 'free', or anything else of this nature.
+The really very cool thing here, is that it has been demonstrated already in this project.
+For the I2C funcitonality.
+So repeating the process should be very trivial.
+Even for the inexperienced developer.

 Passed the above mentioned intentions.
 I'm not sure adding SPI would make sense for Nodejs.
 Nodejs does reaquire a lot of CPU in order to achieve similar results in other languages such as C, or C++.
 The AM335x's PRU's also make little sense considering they are meant as a high speed peripheral.
 Perhaps I will rethink in the future.